2018–19 Kennesaw State Owls women's basketball team

-The 2018–19 Kennesaw State Owls women's basketball team represents Kennesaw State University during the 2018–19 NCAA Division I women's basketball season.
-The Owls, led by third year head coach Agnus Berenato, play their home games at the KSU Convocation Center and were members of the Atlantic Sun Conference.
+The 2018–19 Kennesaw State Owls women's basketball team represented Kennesaw State University during the 2018–19 NCAA Division I women's basketball season.
+The Owls, led by third year head coach Agnus Berenato, played their home games at the KSU Convocation Center and were members of the Atlantic Sun Conference.
 They finished the season 9–22, 4–12 in A-Sun play to finish in seventh place.
-They advanced to the semifinals of the A-Sun Tournament where they lost to Florida Gulf Coast.
+They advanced to the semifinals of the A-Sun Tournament, where they lost to Florida Gulf Coast.